kiba/Writings/atg/chp4_welcome_to_the_future.md

 With 'limited' entertainment option, Cromwell eventually turned to the the glowing screen of a newly purchased laptop and its connection to the internet.
 The internet of the future was far more captivating and rich than what was available in nineteen ninety-eight.
 In his downtime, he browsed the web like a zombie, subsisting on various media.

 Yet, there were some aspects that still mystified the airman.
 "What do people use?" he would say.
 The billionaire would supply a number of things that young people use that Swift himself cared not to use.
-To be honest, he didn't care about twitter or facebook either.
+To be honest, he didn't care or understand twitter or facebook.

 The colonel didn't know how to think about this.
 Here was a man who reveled in 'living in the future' and 'forcefully creating the future', yet he completely failed to adopt certain technologies.
 Swift was a technophile until he wasn't.
 Maybe the technologist was stuck in his own past vision of the future?